Skip to content

 • Avocados

-11. use environmentally friendly kitchen utensils
+11. use environmentally friendly cooking utensils

-If you want to cook sustainably, you shouldn't lose track of the lose food in your "warehouse" that is about to expire.
-Otherwise, an unnecessary amount will end up in the garbage can and negate all the production effort.
-By only buying what you really need, you lay the foundation for as little superfluous food as possible in the fridge.
-But by "cooking up" the last leftovers, you round off your conscious cooking behavior.
-Many things can still be turned into salads or soups - and your neighbors will certainly be happy if you bring them some food.
+By only buying what you really need, you are already laying the foundation for as little superfluous food as possible in the fridge.
+But by also buying the last Utilize leftovers you round off your conscious cooking behavior.
+Many things can still be Salads, soups or spreads process.

 13. proper disposal

 Tip: Did you know that some foods can be easily propagated on the windowsill?
 Ginger for example!
-In the article Multiply foodyou can find out more.
+In the article Multiply foodyou can learn more about it.

-15. internalize advantages
+15. internalize the advantages of sustainable cooking

-Can you think of any other tips for more sustainable cooking?
+Can you think of any other tips for sustainable cooking?
 Then always give it to me in the comments!

 Sustainable and climate-friendly cooking for a permanently better world